-Description Fair Value (AUD\$) Unobservable Inputs Significantl on Fair Value of Changes in 31 December 2022 Unlisted closed-ended investment funds (redemption restricted) \$44,425,000 Unadjusted net asset value discounts N/A The fair value would increase if the NAV of the investments were higher.
-The fair value would decrease if the NAV of the investments were result in an appropriate increase/ decrease in fair value 31 December 2021 Unlisted closed-ended investment funds (redemption restricted) \$39,501,000 Unadjusted net asset value discounts N/A The fair value would increase if the NAV of the investments were higher.
-The fair value would decrease if the NAV of the investments were result in an appropriate increase/
+Description Fair Value (AUD\$) Unobservable Inputs Significant Unobservable Inputs Quantitative Disclosure of Impact on Fair Value of Changes in Unobservable Inputs to Reasonable Alternatives 31 December 2023 Unlisted closed-ended investment funds (redemption restricted) 40,413,000 Unadjusted net asset value NAV and no discounts N/A The fair value would increase if the NAV of the investments were higher.
+The fair value would decrease if the NAV of the investments were A 15% increase/ decrease in the unadjusted NAV of investments would result in an appropriate increase/ decrease in fair value of AUD\$6,062,000 31 December 2022 Unlisted closed-ended investment funds (redemption restricted) 44,425,000 Unadjusted net asset value NAV and no discounts N/A The fair value would increase if the NAV of the investments were higher.
+The fair value would decrease if the NAV of the investments were A 15% increase/ decrease in the unadjusted NAV of investments would result in an appropriate increase/ decrease in fair value of AUD\$6,664,000